-Gamma .1 THE CHARACTERS
+GAMMA SUBSECTION 1 THE CHARACTERS

 This adventure requires a very skilled group of player characters.
-They must travel to a wild planet and face hostile NPCs who outnumber them and have greater resources, sothe PCs must be tough, clever, and resourceful.
+They must travel to a wild planet and face hostile NPCs who outnumber them and have greater resources, so the PCs must be tough, clever and resourceful.

-The pregenerated player characters on p.
-18 represent an ideal collection of skills and levels for this mission.
-If your players' characters have not achieved those levels yet, but they want to play this adventure, try to give them a little more experience before sending them to Alcazzar.
-If your players' group of PCs is too small in number, feel free to fill it out with any of the pregenerated characters, either as NPCs allied with the PCs, or as alternate PCs.
+The pregenerated characters represent an ideal collection of skills and levels for this mission.
+If your player characters have not achieved those levels yet, but they want to play this adventure, try to give them a little more experience before sending them to Alcazzar.
+If your player's group of PCs is too small in number, feel free to fill it out with any of the pregenerated characters, either as NPCs allied with the PCs or as alternate PCs.

 CDC agents will contact the PCs to hire them for a mission.
-These agents are authorized to pay twice the listed rates (see Expanded Game Rules, p.
-60) to specialists hired for this mission.
+These agents are authorized to pay twice the listed rates to specialists hired for this mission.
 (Characters of this level have established reputations in their fields, and CDC wants the best.)